Key Takeaways for D2C Brands:

 Important FAQ

 Q: Will running two speed apps slow down my site?
 A: No, if they are complementary apps like these two.
 Hyperspeed works mostly on the server-side or by modifying assets before they are served.
-Smart Prefetch uses a tiny, asynchronous script that runs after the page has loaded to manage future navigation.
+Smart Prefetch uses a tiny, asynchronous script that runs after the page has loaded to predict future navigation.
 They operate in different lanes.
-The only risk is having two apps trying to do the exact same thing (like basic preloading), which is why we recommend disabling Hyperspeed’s basic preload toggle when using Smart Prefetch.

 Q: I’m a small brand.
 Is this overkill for me?
 A: If you are in fashion and apparel, no. Visuals are your lifeblood, and mobile traffic is likely your primary channel.
 The tolerance for slow mobile experiences is near zero, regardless of your brand size.
 Providing an “app-like”, instant experience is one of the best ways for a smaller brand to punch above its weight and compete with giants.